Logica: Martin Read era

+In 1999 the buyout of the in-house Customer Care and Billing product division took place leading to the founding of the company that would become Cerillion.

 In 2000, Logica acquired the German computing services business PDV for £370 million, increasing the size of the German workforce by 1,200 in the process.

 In 2001 the company secured an outsourcing contract to create and operate a new case management system for the Crown Prosecution Service.
 At this time the level of Read's remuneration received attention when it was revealed that he enjoyed a £28 million pay packet.

 LogicaCMG

 The merger of Logica (60 percent) with British company CMG (40 percent) to form LogicaCMG on 30 December 2002 united an established technology firm (Logica) with an established consulting firm (CMG).

 In December 2003, LogicaCMG’s software controlled the doomed Beagle 2 probe after separation from the Mars Express orbiter.

 During the mid-2000s the company embarked on a series of acquisitions of Continental European firms.
 In 2005, LogicaCMG purchased 60 percent of the Portuguese company Edinfor (and in March 2008 purchased the remaining portion).
 In 2006, LogicaCMG purchased the French company Unilog for £631 million and the Swedish company WM-data for £876 million.

 The company suffered some embarrassment in 2006 when laptops containing police payroll data were stolen from LogicaCMG and an outsourcing contract with Transport for London for IT services was terminated early after disputes over payments and service level agreements.

 By 2007, the firm had some 39,000 employees and offices in 36 countries, and was one of Europe's largest IT services and outsourcing firms.
 Its largest locations in terms of employees counts were France, the Netherlands, and the United Kingdom, in that order.
 Its most profitable sales regions were the UK, France, the Netherlands, and Scandinavia.

 On 20 February 2007, LogicaCMG Telecom Products was sold for £265m (US $525m) to private investors Atlantic Bridge Ventures and Access Industries, and became known as Acision.

 Following a profit warning in 2007, shareholders became increasingly skeptical about the wisdom of the European acquisitions strategy, and Martin Read was forced out as CEO by these shareholders.